-During their tenure at CTO, our senior management team has executed approximately \$560.0 million in commercial real estate transactions, primarily acquisitions of single-tenant, net leased properties, creating a high-quality income property portfolio that we believe compares favorably to our publicly-traded net lease REIT peers.
+During their tenure at CTO, our senior management team has executed approximately \$ million in commercial real estate transactions, primarily acquisitions of single-tenant, net leased properties, creating a high-quality income property portfolio that we believe compares favorably to our publicly-traded net lease REIT peers.
 The properties in our initial portfolio are located in markets where the average population and average household income, within a three-mile radius, are substantially higher than those of our publicly-traded net lease REIT peers.
-In addition, since 2012, our senior management team has disposed of more than \$220 million of net leased properties generating more than \$41.3 million in pre-tax gains for CTO's shareholders.
+In addition, since 2012, our senior management team has disposed of more than \$20 million of net leased properties generating more than \$39.6 million in gross gains for CTO's shareholders.
 Also, while at CTO, our senior management team has sold over 5,400 acres of undeveloped land, generating proceeds of approximately \$165 million, to a variety of developers and operators, including Tanger Outlets, Trader Joes, North American Development Group, or NADG, Minto Communities, or Minto, and Sam's Club.
-Additionally, during October 2019, CTO completed the sale of a controlling interest in a venture that holds CTO's remaining 5,300 acres of land for total proceeds of \$97 million.